The Unique Melody Maestro V2 is a second-generation 12 balanced armature driver monitor in custom and universal formats.

 The old-school approach permeates with the use of emailed ordering forms for UM CIEMs.
 This is the same process as I actually used in 2011 and whilst the use of an Excel sheet printout from the online order does help to ease the mind with regard to the accuracy of your design request I can’t help but wish it all stayed a bit more online.

 Edit: Update but UM is working on a new site upgrade that will eventually do away with this forms process shortly.

 n summary, it is a closed mouth full ear impression to the second ear canal bend with lightly expanding good quality clay at your local audiologist and then packed in a solid food container of sorts and shipped off with your favorite courier to UM’s Lab headquarters.

 The Design Portfolio

-You do not necessarily get to see the full range of artistic capability though through their website, UM Global’s website has a more enticing gallery of options to peruse but I usually find the Unique Melody Facebook page to be the most up to date and dynamic in terms of design inspiration.
+You do not necessarily get to see the full range of artistic capability through through their website, UM Global’s website has a more enticing gallery of options to peruse but I usually find the Unique Melody Facebook page to be the most up-to-date and dynamic in terms of design inspiration.

-You also have at least 5 to 6 regional sites to see what other people are requesting also with all types of pop art and cultural influences.
+You also have at least 5 to 6 regional sites to see what other people are requesting with all types of pop art and cultural influences.
 The possibilities are very long indeed with UM designs with no less than 30 different types of color combinations and 10 premium faceplate inserts not to mention options for initial and custom art integration.

 For the V2 Maestro, I decided to go with a woody-plated and smoked shell.
 I have too many woody plates but I can’t resist, call it a weakness.
 This time the plate is a Zebrawood faceplate with a high-contrast grain nestling on top of a lightly smoked acrylic ear shell.